adrianleh/adrianleh.github.io/_pages/about.md

 * Formalizing ZX Calculus to create a verified ZX calculus optimizer
   * Co-Leading with Ben Caldwell under guidance of Robert Rand & John Reppy
   * [This work won a grant from the Air Force Office of Scientifc Research (AFOSR)](https://cs.uchicago.edu/news/assistant-professor-robert-rand-receives-air-force-young-investigator-grant/)
+  * In submission
 * Proof automation using E-Graph systems
   * What if proof search was smart and avoided re-computation?
+Right now, proof search tools built into proof assistants can solve basic problems.
+But many times in the real world, we work with complex, yet somewhat repetitive proof problems.
+This project is built to fill this gap: Provide a smart proof search for concrete, real problems to make proof engineering less heavy weight.
 Can we use it to solve interesting domain-specific applications?
+  * Submission/arXiv expected in the coming months
+* Coq Linter ``Chickenscratch''
+  * Coq is a great tool for verification but the proof engineering tools are lacking.
+Pull requests are hard to review, APIs hard to use, and it's hard to join other projects, because there are a lot of implicit stylistic and completeness rules the engineer needs to follow.
+I'm working on building a linter specific to Coq and proof to make it easier to ship quality proof projects.
+  * Release expected late 03/2025

 Publications